apache/openwhisk/ansible/README.md

 }
 ```

-your python installation is probably pointed somewhere else.
-To fix this run this command:
+An expedient workaround is to create a link to the expected location:

 ```
 ln -s $(which python) /usr/local/bin/python
 ```

 #### Spaces in Paths
-Ansible does not like spaces in paths.
-There have been some efforts on fixing this issue but until now (read: ansible 2.1.0.0)
+Ansible 2.1.0.0 and earlier versions do not support a space in file paths.
-it is still a problem.
-Many file imports and roles don't work correctly when included from a path that contains spaces.
+Many file imports and roles will not work correctly when included from a path that contains spaces.
-If you encounter this error message during ansible execution
+If you encounter this error message during Ansible execution

 ```
 fatal: [ansible]: FAILED! => {"failed": true, "msg": "need more than 1 value to unpack"}
 ```

-the path to your Openwhisk ansible directory probably contains spaces.
+the path to your OpenWhisk `ansible` directory contains spaces.
 To fix this, please copy the source tree to a path
 without spaces as there is no current fix available to this problem.